aagimba10/E-Commerce/README.md

 🛒 E-Commerce Frontend (React + Vite)

-A simple e-commerce frontend built using React + Vite, featuring product listing, cart system, orders page and API integration using Axios + JSON Server.
+A clean and simple e-commerce frontend built using React + Vite, featuring product listing, cart management, order handling, and API integration using Axios + JSON Server.

 🚀 Features

-✔️ Product Listing – Displays all products from API
+✔️ Product Listing

+Displays all products fetched from an API.

-✔️ Add to Cart – Add items to cart with one click
+✔️ Add to Cart

+Users can add any product to the cart with a single click.

-✔️ Orders Page – Moves bought items from Cart → Orders ✔️ Axios API Integration – GET, POST, DELETE
+✔️ Orders Page

+After buying, products automatically move from Cart → Orders.

+✔️ Axios API Integration

+Handles GET, POST, DELETE requests.

-✔️ JSON Server Backend – /products, /cart, /orders, /buy
+✔️ JSON Server Backend

+Simulated backend with the following endpoints:

+/products

+/cart

+/orders

+/buy

 🛠️ Tech Stack